-No. Photo CDE Suggested treatments E-3 S. Man and A. Pilasters spaced at regular intervals on east elevation Make good the surface and re-paint.
+No. Photo CDE Suggested treatments E-3 Pilasters spaced at regular intervals on east elevation ■ Make good the surface and re-paint.
 E-4 Cornice atop the pilasters on east elevation Make good the surface and re-paint.
-E-5 Granite Masonry walls Disturbance to the granite masonry walls should be kept minimal as far as technically feasible.
+E-5 S. Min at i.i.
+Granite Masonry walls Disturbance to the granite masonry walls should be kept minimal as far as technically feasible.
 Make good the surface and re-paint.